-Thanks to our fellow spicy food fan Curtis Farmer for this delicious looking fermented mango habanero hot sauce recipe.
-The fermentation process adds a special tanginess here and allow the recipe to reduce the overall amount of vinegar often used.
+Thanks to our fellow spicy food fan Curtis Farmer for this delicious-looking fermented mango habanero hot sauce recipe.
+The fermentation process adds a special tanginess here and allows the recipe to reduce the overall amount of vinegar often used.
 The result?
 The other delicious ingredients aren’t hidden behind that typical vinegar tang.
 There’s a lot of flavor depth here – tropical and sweet, fiery and exotic.
-The inclusion of ginger, allspice, and cumin we’re sure add a lot to the experience.
+The inclusion of ginger, allspice, and cumin also adds a lot to the experience.

 Obviously the fermentation process takes a lot of time.
 If you don’t have fourteen days to wait you can try this mango habanero hot sauce instead.
 It’s ready in twenty minutes and uses both curry and chili powders to add a little extra something to the eating experience.
 In both cases, take care with the habanero peppers.
 They are very hot (100,000 to 350,000 Scoville heat units).
 Use kitchen gloves and know how to combat chili burn.

 This fermented mango habanero sauce recipe makes a bunch (10 cups or 2 to 3 quarts) which we recommend doing given the time needed to complete.
 You’ll want to make a big batch.
 The bottle will keep in the refrigerator for many months.
 It’s also a fun sauce to gift to friends who love more extreme eats.

 - Homemade Louisiana Hot Sauce: Like bold fiery tang?
 It just takes three ingredients.